 Know Who You’re Dealing With

-from the Yellow Pages.
-They may ask you to provide contact information for a “free” listing or say the call is simply to confirm your information for an existing order.
-Later, you’ll get a big bill, and the scammers may use details or even a recording of the earlier call to pressure you to pay.
+Scammers try to fool you into paying for nonexistent advertising or a listing in a phony business directory.
+They may ask you to give your contact information for a “free” listing, or say the call is simply to “confirm” your information.
+Later, you’ll get a big bill, and the scammer may use details — or even a recording — of the earlier call to pressure you to pay.

 Tech Support Scams

 Tech support scams start with a call or an alarming pop-up message pretending to be from a well-known company, telling you there is a problem with your computer security.
 Their goal is to get your money, access to your computer, or both.
 They may ask you to pay them to fix a problem you don’t really have, or enroll your business in a nonexistent or useless computer maintenance program.
 They may even access sensitive data like passwords, customer records, or credit card information.